Clinical Pastoral Education (CPE): Program and Training Information

 Many residential and outpatient facilities employ individuals who have completed a Clinical Pastoral Education program, including hospitals, hospices, veteran's facilities, geriatric care centers, rehabilitation centers, correctional facilities and children's medical centers.
 Common job titles include:

-- Parish minster
+- Parish or lay minster

 - Pastoral counselor